dungngminh/dart_gsheet_remote_config/README.md

 ### Google Sheet

-- Create a Google Sheet document, make it **PUBLIC** (If not you will get 401, in the future I will find the way to inject auth token for private sheeet) and put an easy to remember document name.
+- Create a Google Sheet document, make it **PUBLIC & READ ONLY** (If not you will get 401, in the future I will find the way to inject auth token for private sheeet) and put an easy to remember document name.

 ![image](https://github.com/dungngminh/dart_gsheet_remote_config/raw/main/art/image.png)